mekaufman/iam/accessgroup_rules.md

 2. Select the name of the access group that you want to create a rule for to open the group details page.
 3. Select the **Dynamic rules** tab.
 4. Click **Add rule**.
-5. Enter the information from your identity provider which is dynamically provided for you on the Add rule page.
+5. Enter the information from your identity provider that is dynamically provided for you on the Add rule page.
 The following list provides details for each required field.

 <dl>
 <dt>Name</dt>